Guide

 Decision Fatigue and Willpower

 Research by Roy Baumeister established that willpower is a finite resource depleted by decisions.
-By the afternoon, most people's decision-making quality has measurably declined.
 Morning routines automate your highest-value behaviours before decision fatigue sets in.

 Cortisol and Morning Performance

-Cortisol (the alertness hormone) peaks naturally 30-45 minutes after waking in most people.
-This is your neurological peak — the highest focus and cognitive capacity you will have all day.
-Morning routines that align your most cognitively demanding activities with this peak perform better than routines that waste it on email or social media.
+Cortisol peaks naturally 30-45 minutes after waking.
+This is your neurological peak.
+Morning routines that align cognitively demanding activities with this peak perform better than routines that waste it on email or social media.

 Keystone Habit Effect